lbovet/el4j/el4j/sandbox/seam-demo/README.txt

    Example: Clicking on "Done" in the Employee detail view always returns to the employee master view, no matter where we came from (maybe Offer detail view).
 Furthermore pagination and filter states are not remembered.

-Misc:

-- This example does not really use Seam conversations a lot, because they are just not needed for such a simple data driven CRUD master/detail view sample application.
-Conversations are rather designed for interactions involving multiple steps like wizzards, shop checkouts, user registrations etc. Nevertheless you have to take care of conversations!!!
-If you forget to terminate a long running conversation in the right place, you may struggle with "stale" data popping up out of nowhere in forms that were supposed to be empty as well as many other nasty effects.